Sharon Egan, Forsythe, oil, 8 x 8"

 Using sunglasses as a device, I explore the personal boundaries we protect, and the opinions we conceal, as enigmatic individuals navigating the impersonal, public space of a politically divided, socially detached world.

-Dark glasses protect, create a veil, mask, present the wearer as a riddle.
+Dark glasses mask, veil, cover the eyes: present the wearer as a riddle.
 Yet, because the wearer chooses the glasses, the glasses themselves offer a clue to the wearer’s sensibilities.
 I explore the idea of sunglasses as a slate upon which any persona can be projected, while my subject’s true self, identity and story remains a mystery.

 My models are garnered from the streets of Philadelphia.